 Using information collected, an inventory was created that included all fish bearing streams, general information on the streams, fish observations, and a summary of the stewardship efforts conducted within.
-This inventory has been provided in a workbook labelled Stream Reports.
+This inventory has been provided as a pairing document called "Stream Reports".
+The stream reports will be a detailed and easily accessible resource for stewardship societies to look up a stream to find recent fish observations, active and past stewardship efforts, location, and other relevant information (Figure 2).